Questions? Call Us: (561) 237-5009

 The female body is highly complex with numerous hormones that perform vital functions including regulating the menstrual cycle, protecting the heart and bones, and helping a placenta develop in the womb.

-The 11 Tests Comprehensive Female Panel will find out if your hormones are functioning properly.
-It gives you everything that’s in the Basic Check-Up panel, plus a lot more including the Estradiol, LH, Progesterone, FSH, and DHEA-S tests.
+The 10 Tests Comprehensive Female Panel helps to determine whether your hormones are functioning properly.
+It gives you everything that’s in the Basic Check-Up panel, plus test for Estradiol, LH, Progesterone, FSH, and DHEA-S tests.
 On Sale: $249

 The Comprehensive Female Panel includes the following tests: